-When my plumbing breaks, I want ask the people I trust to recommend a plumber they trust.
+When my plumbing breaks, I ask the people I trust to recommend a plumber they trust.
 The same holds true for a magician.
-Check your neighborhood bulletin board, and ask your friends for a referral.
-If you can’t find a magician through a referral, make sure you know WHO they are.
-With social media today, it’s very easy to get a 360 degree view of this person.
+If you can’t find a magician through a referral, make sure you know who they are.
+With social media today, it’s easier to get a 360 degree view of this person.
 Insist on being provided with their first and last name, not just their stage name.
 You may even find that you have some mutual contacts on LinkedIn.

 6) Do they offer a guarantee?